 As one of the most beautiful destinations in Thailand, choosing where to stay in Chiang Mai is one of the most exciting parts of planning a trip here—and one of the most difficult!

-Where to stay in Chiang Mai: The best areas, neighbourhoods & hotels
+Best places to stay in Chiang Mai: Top areas, neighbourhoods & hotels

 As the largest city in northern Thailand and with a metro area that covers close to 3,000 square kilometres & includes over a million residents, nailing down where to stay in Chiang Mai isn’t always easy for travellers.